Protocol For Public Comment

 (3) At the commencement of remarks, each speaker shall identify him or herself; any relevant title; the group or organization, if any, for which he or she serves as spokesperson; any personal or business interest in the subject matter as to which comment will be made; and the topic to be addressed.
 The Board Chair will recognize each speaker consecutively, maintain order, and require adherence to a three-minute maximum time limit allotted to each speaker.
 The Chair retains discretion to decline a request to comment if an individual, group, or organization has previously appeared before the Board regarding the same matter.
 If multiple individuals wish to speak on the same subject matter, a single individual should be identified to offer public comments on behalf of the group.
 Individuals signed up for public comment who are unable to attend on the day of the meeting may not send substitutes.

 (4) No action shall or may be taken by the Board at public comment sessions.
 In his or her discretion, the Board Chair may refer a matter raised during public comment for subsequent response by the President, the President’s designee, or an appropriate Board Committee.
 The Board Chair may also request or permit comment by members of the administration.

 (5) To ensure that the scheduled business of the Board is conducted in a timely manner pursuant to the published agenda, the time allotted to the comment session will not be enlarged by the Board Chair absent extenuating circumstances, to be determined in his/her sole discretion.
 Persons whose comments were not heard due to time constraints are encouraged to communicate in writing with Trustees, the President, or appropriate Vice Presidents.
-Communications may be submitted to the Office of the Board Coordinator for routing purposes to firstname.lastname@example.org.
+Communications may be submitted to the Board of Trustees Office for routing purposes to email@example.com.

 (6) Failure to adhere to these guidelines may result in the suspension of privileges to address the Board at future meetings.